-The most qualified candidates may be interviewed and required to provide a writing sample.
+The most qualified candidates may be interviewed, required to provide a writing sample, and demonstrate an ability to operate commonly used office applications.
 OTI will not pay for any expenses associated with the interviews.
 In addition, applications (written materials and interviews) will be evaluated based on content as well as on the applicant's writing, presentation, and communication skills.
 In the event that a candidate has fully demonstrated his/her qualifications and there are no other competitive applicants, OTI reserves the right to forego the interview process.
 Professional references and academic credentials will be evaluated for applicants being considered for selection.